awillats/clinc/publish/gen/manuscript_v0_out.md

 [^intrinsic_var]: below the level set by added, independent/"private" sources

 While a primary advantage of closed-loop interventions for circuit inference is its ability to functionally lesion indirect connections, another, more nuanced `(quantitative)` advantage of closed-loop control lies in its capacity to bidirectionally control output variance.
 While the variance of an open-loop stimulus can be titrated to adjust the output variance at a node, in general, an open-loop stimulus cannot reduce this variance below its instrinsic[^intrinsic_var] variability.
-That is, if the system is linear with gaussian noise,
+That is, if the system is linear with Gaussian noise,

 !!!! todo - this is very closely related to 4.2 implementing interventions, description of impact of intervention on variance should perhaps be moved there... or the supplement?

 $$\mathbb{V}_{i}(C|S=\text{open},\sigma^2_S) \geq \mathbb{V}_{i}(C)$$
 More specifically, if the open-loop stimulus is statistically independent from the intrinsic variability[^open_loop_independent]
 $$\mathbb{V}_{i}(C|S=\text{open},\sigma^2_S) = \mathbb{V}_{i}(C) + \sigma^2_S$$
-Applying closed-loop to a linear gaussian circuit:
+Applying closed-loop to a linear Gaussian circuit:

 \[
 \begin{aligned}